REQUIREMENTS OF WORKING WITH LHFSD ED5RV07EN-15

 working with a prototyping breadboard requires increased attention

 to small details (as are the wire traces).
-It can be
+Regardless, it can be

 On the other hand, the hardware design work presented in this book